-Chicken and Spinach in Creamy Paprika Sauce is an easy to make one-pan dish that is amazing in flavor from dry white wine and sauteed garlic.
-The delicious paprika sauce is creamy and buttery, with a mild tang from the fresh lemon juice.
+Chicken and Spinach in Creamy Paprika Sauce is a hearty, but easy chicken recipe that the whole family will love!
+It’s amazing in flavor because of dry white wine and sauted garlic.
+I also love the delicious paprika sauce!
+It is so creamy and buttery, with just a mild tang from the fresh lemon juice.
+You can make this chicken and spinach recipe on a weeknight right on your stove top!

-Flour is used to thicken it a bit, but can be omitted if gluten free.
+I use flour to thicken the sauce a bit, but it can be omitted if you are gluten free.
 Chicken and spinach go very well together with the paprika flavor here.
+I love it!

-What wine to use in this paprika chicken
+What wine do you use in this paprika chicken recipe?

-Any dry white wine that you like can be used: Pinot Grigio, Chardonnay or Riesling are all good choices.
-They will produce an excellent flavor for the sauce.
+When I made paprika chicken, I used Pino Grigio.
+It’s a pretty good wine.
+However, any dry white wine that you like can be used.
+When we talk good wines, I also think about Chardonnay or Riesling.
+All these are great choices.
+They will produce an excellent flavor for the chicken sauce.

-When cooking with wine, never use “cooking wine”.
-Cooking with a regular drinking wine will always give you a better tasting dish because the quality is much higher.
+When cooking with wine, you should never use “cooking wine”.
+Cooking wine is loaded with sodium and is not tasty at all.
+But cooking with a regular drinking wine will always give you a better tasting dish.

-- White Wine Vinegar: This is an ideal substitute for dry white wine.
+- White Wine Vinegar.
+This is an ideal substitute for dry white wine.
 Made from white wine, it has many of the same flavor characteristics, minus the alcohol.
-In this recipe use half of what the wine portion calls for and substitute the remainder with chicken stock: 1/4 cup vinegar + 1/4 cup chicken stock.
+Use 1/4 cup vinegar + 1/4 cup chicken stock to substitute for wine.
+This is my favorite substitute!

-- Rice Vinegar and Apple Cider Vinegar work too in the same proportion as White Wine Vinegar.
+- Rice Vinegar works too in the same proportion as White Wine Vinegar.

-Make sure to use a good heavy skillet here, such as cast iron and make sure it’s a large one too.
-I used 12 inch Lodge Pro-Logic Seasoned Cast Iron Skillet in this recipe – it’s well designed, has a helper handle and sloped sides – very sleek looking for cast iron!
+Make sure to use a good heavy skillet here, such as cast iron.
+It helps to have a large one too.
+I used 12 inch Lodge Pro-Logic Seasoned Cast Iron Skillet in this paprika chicken recipe.
+It’s well designed, has a helper handle and sloped sides.
+Overall, it’s a very sleek looking for cast iron!
+With so much room!

-I have other cast iron skillets, but prefer this one due to its size (it’s very large with even more space due to its sloped sides), it also never sticks or leaves weird black dots on meat like other cast iron skillets do.
+I do have other cast iron skillets, but prefer this one due to its size.
+It’s very large with even more space due to its sloped sides.
+Besides it never sticks or leaves weird black dots on meat like other cast iron skillets do.
 And it’s one of my most used kitchen tools!

 - 4 Chicken Breasts (boneless & skinless)